durgadarba97/AStarSnake/README.md

 # AStarSnake
-If you read the previous readme file you'll see what a lot of this is about.
+If you read the readme file in the master brach you'll see what a lot of this is about.

 **NOTE: the drawing part of A star test isn't working.
 It throws an error because the magnitudes are high when calculating the gradient.
 It's really a trial and error with figuring out the factor to make